mikeshultz/solidbyte/docs/deployment.rst

 Arguments
 =========

-SolidByte offers your deploy script's `main()` functions a few optional kwargs.
+Solidbyte offers your deploy script's `main()` functions a few optional kwargs.

  - :code:`contracts` - an AttrDict instance of your contract instances stored by name
  - :code:`web3` - An initialized instance of Web3